ptsim/vecbackup/README.md

 ### Q: What do you use this for?
 * I use this to backup all my data, mostly consisting of terabytes of irreplaceable photos and videos.
+* It is also great for storing sensitive or working data on free cloud storage.